Purchase of apartments on foreign markets

 Iconic dishes:

-• Khachapuri – a traditional Georgian dish made of yeast dough with cheese, available in many regional varieties
+- Khachapuri – a traditional Georgian dish made of yeast dough with cheese, found in many regional varieties

-Regional specialties: Each region has its own unique dishes – from Adjarian khachapuri with egg to Megrelian khachapuri with sulguni cheese.
+Regional specialties: Each region has its own unique dishes – from Adjara khachapuri with egg to Megrel khachapuri with sulguni cheese.

 Wine culture: Local wine is not just a drink, but an element of culture.
-Traditional production methods in clay kwevri jugs have been inscribed on the UNESCO list.
+Traditional production methods in clay kvevri jugs have been inscribed on the UNESCO list.

 Attractions that attract guests